DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 #. assemble a list of either commercially available sensors or open projects.

 For each sensor type, we present:
 - The general physical measurement principle
-- The measurement process
 - Different sensor types for the same technology
 - Advantages and limitations
 - Associated references